Skip to main content

 • Interest on Your Contribution: The interest earned on your contribution is not exempt either.
 It is added to your income and taxed under the head “Income from Other Sources.”
 This means it is taxed at your applicable slab rate, potentially increasing your overall tax liability for the year.

-• Employer’s Contribution + Interest on It: The employer’s contribution and the interest earned on that portion are taxed differently.
+• Employer’s Contribution and Interest on It: The employer’s contribution and the interest earned on that portion are taxed differently.
 The entire amount is treated as salary income and taxed accordingly.
-This can significantly impact your tax outgo, especially if the accumulated amount is large and pushes you into a higher tax bracket.
+This can significantly impact your tax outgoings, especially if the accumulated amount is large enough to push you into a higher tax bracket.

-• If your employment is terminated due to reasons beyond your control
+• Termination of employment due to reasons beyond the employee's control

 If you've withdrawn EPF and tax has been deducted at source (TDS), you need to report this in your ITR.
 Use Form 26AS to verify the TDS details and ensure they match your employer and EPFO records.